MASH: A Novel About Three Army Doctors: Plot

 When the new Chief Nurse, Major Margaret Houlihan arrives, she considers the well-groomed and courtly Burns to be the superior doctor.
 After Henry Blake names Trapper John as his Chief Surgeon (based on demonstrated ability), Burns and Houlihan get drunk and stay late in her tent, preparing a highly negative report for Gen. Hammond.
 The next day the Swampmen tease Burns and Houlihan.
 Trapper John calls Houlihan "Hot Lips"; Hawkeye provokes Burns into a fight.
 Henry is finally forced to send Burns stateside.

 Ho-Jon, the Korean houseboy working in the Swamp, is drafted into the South Korean army.
 After being wounded, he arrives at the 4077th for treatment.
 After rehabilitation, he resumes his position as Swampboy and the Swampmen decide to send him to Hawkeye's old college.
 To raise funds, Trapper poses as Jesus Christ, selling autographed photos and making personal appearances.

 A U.S. Congressman whose son is wounded in combat demands that Trapper and Hawkeye fly to Japan to perform an "emergency surgery."
 The surgery proves to be routine and the doctors spend much of the recovery period playing golf.
-Hawkeye reconnects with a friend, "Me Lay" Marston, who serves as an anesthesiologist for the Army but also helps a local doctor run a combination pediatric hospital and whorehouse.
+Hawkeye reconnects with a friend, "Me Lay" Marston, who serves as an anaesthetist for the Army but also helps a local doctor run a combination pediatric hospital and whorehouse.
 Me Lay asks the boys to look at a sick baby, who does require emergency surgery.
 Hawkeye and Trapper blackmail the hospital's commanding officer into permitting the operation and talk Me Lay into adopting the orphan baby.

 Trapper and Hawkeye return to find the 4077th overwhelmed by casualties.
 A continuous flow of wounded pours into the hospital for two weeks.
 All personnel work around the clock performing operations.
 Everyone becomes exhausted and irritable; the Swampmen begin harassing Maj.
 Houlihan.
 She complains to Gen. Hammond, who begins an investigation of Col. Blake's conduct.
 The Swampmen intercede, smoothing matters over with the General.

 Summer arrives and Col. Blake is sent to Tokyo for three weeks; Colonel DeLong fills in.
 Col. DeLong is unfamiliar with the type of high-volume, high-speed surgery used at the 4077th; after an angry confrontation with Hawkeye, DeLong gains respect for the work.
 Eventually the Swampmen get bored and decide to convince DeLong they need psychiatric evaluation.
 When he sends them to a diagnostic unit, they escape custody and visit a brothel.

 General Hammond's unit has a football team.
 Because he has stocked it with professional players who were drafted, he makes a tidy profit playing other units and betting on the results.
 The Swampmen organize their own team and tell Col. Blake to ask Hammond to assign neurosurgeon Oliver Wendell Jones to the 4077.
 Jones, unbeknownst to Hammond, is a former football star nicknamed Spearchucker.